EddyVerbruggen/nativescript-ar/README.md

 > Work in progress.
 Implementation-details may change.

-> You'll need to install Xcode 9 to run AR on iOS.

-> Android support will be added, but there's currently hardly anyone on the planet with an Android device capable of running AR anyway.

 ### Supported platforms
 * iPhone SE, 6s, iPad Pro, iPad 2017, or newer.
 Running iOS 11 or newer.
-* In the future: Google Pixel (1 or 2), or Samsung Galaxy S8.
-Running Android 8.0 or newer.
+* Android support will be added, but there's currently hardly anyone on the planet with an Android device capable of running AR anyway.

 ## Installation
 From the command prompt go to your app's root folder and execute: